forrest79/deploy-php/readme.md

 ### Build and deploy

-Contains just some helper methods to checkout from GIT, copy files via SCP a run commands via SSH.
+Contains just some helper methods to checkout from GIT, copy files via SFTP a run commands via SSH.
 For documentation look at example.

 #### Example